-Last month marked six years since Luke and I set off to see the world.
+Last month marked TWELVE WHOLE YEARS since Luke and I set off to see the world.

 I was 22.
-I’d just graduated from college and been in a long distance relationship for almost two years.
+I’d just graduated from college and had been in a long-distance relationship for almost two years.
 We were tired of spending all of our money on flights and all our time on Skype.
 We decided to buy one more ticket.

 The thing was, I really liked New Zealand.
 I loved it actually.
 I loved the mindset I was in when I was there.Something about being somewhere completely new sparked a desire to get up and go every weekend, to be a “traveler” even though I was living and working there.

 We decided to spend a whole year just enjoying New Zealand.

 In that year we made sure we saw as much of the country as we could.

 Every weekend we were off somewhere different, every holiday and vacation time was spent driving along the coast, hiking the mountain trails, boating through the fjords, and supping wine from every region we could find.

 In that year of travel and living abroad, I managed to save almost $10,000 NZD (that’s about $7,000 USD as of today, five years ago the exchange rate was slightly better).

 I only worked for 8 months and didn’t earn much over minimum wage.

 Sure I was conscious of the fact that I wanted to save, but I wasn’t militant about it.
 We still ate out, still enjoyed drinks with friends, and spent plenty of money on travel, but we weren’t extravagant.